 3. Preventing Goiter

-Inflammation of the throat area and thyroid gland is known as a “goiter”.
+Irritation of the throat area and thyroid gland is known as a “goiter”.
 To prevent this condition, it is suggested to take the daily recommended amounts of a nascent iodine supplement to boost overall thyroid health.

 4. Boosting Metabolism

 Due to improper thyroid function, metabolism of the body may slow down.
 Supplementing with nascent iodine may help ensure the smooth functioning of the thyroid gland, which in turn helps regulate the metabolism.
 It can also aid the body in keeping warmth, steadying the heart rate, maintaining a health body weight, and promoting overall digestive health.
 Here are a few more tips to boosting metabolism.

 A nascent iodine solution can be used to assist the body in fighting off harmful organisms.
 Using an iodine tonic as a throat gargle is also helpful for a cough.
 Iodine also acts as an expectorant of mucous from the common cold and other respiratory ailments.

 6. Breast Health